Hickory Motor Speedway: Early dirt years

-On December 21, 1951, The News & Observer reported the formation of a new racetrack corporation by the name of Hickory Speedway, Inc., with Charlie Combs, Marshall McKee, and Clara Burgess announced as principal stockholders for the corporation.
+On December 21, 1951, The News & Observer reported the formation of a new racetrack corporation by the name of Hickory Speedway, Inc., with Charlie Combs, Marshall McRee, and Clara Burgess announced as principal stockholders for the corporation.
 A week later, Combs announced as manager of the speedway detailed plans for the speedway in the Hickory Daily Record, stating plans to build a 0.5 mi dirt track near U.S. Route 70.
 Combs additionally announced that groundbreaking on the facility had started a day prior on December 27.
 Planning for the track was simple; according to Combs' wife, Goldie, when planning the track's layout, "Charlie just looked out and marked it on the ground."

 In the following months, plans for night racing and seating capacity of approximately 4,000 were announced.
 Hickory Speedway held its first race on May 18, 1952, with Gwyn Staley winning a NASCAR-sanctioned race amidst a crowd of 4,500.
 Lights for night racing were installed two months later, with Staley winning the first night race at the track.
 The first NASCAR Grand National Series (now the NASCAR Cup Series) was held the following year, with Tim Flock winning the event on May 16.
 In 1956, Hickory Speedway's length was shortened to 0.4 mi after a remeasuring of the track.

 Former racing driver Ned Jarrett (pictured in 2007) was the general manager of Hickory Motor Speedway from 1967 to 1976.

-In 1959, Combs sold his controlling interest of the speedway to Grafton Burgess, with Burgress being appointed as Combs' replacement as general manager.
+In 1959, Combs sold his controlling interest of the speedway to Grafton Burgess, with Burgess being appointed as Combs' replacement as general manager.
 A year later, the track was reconfigured to make the turns steeper.
 In 1962 and 1965, two separate renovations were made, including upgrades to fan amenities, an air-conditioned media center, concrete walls for the outside retaining wall and pit wall, and guardrails for the inside retaining wall.
-Burgress sold the speedway in 1967 to Charlotte real estate developers Bill Edwards and Ed Griffin for nearly $144,000 (adjusted for inflation, $), with Burgress resigning as general manager shortly after.
-Burgress was replaced by racing driver Ned Jarrett a month after Burgress' resignation.
+Burgess sold the speedway in 1967 to Charlotte real estate developers Bill Edwards and Ed Griffin for nearly $144,000 (adjusted for inflation, $), with Burgess resigning as general manager shortly after.
+Burgess was replaced by racing driver Ned Jarrett a month after Burgess' resignation.